KevinWMatthews/blog_jekyll/_posts/2019-09-03-pattern-matching-in-rust.md

 ## Non-Copy Types

-Ownership is a concern when matching Non-Copy types.
+Ownership must be considered when matching Non-Copy types.
-These live on the heap and must either be moved or borrowed.
+These live on the heap and are either be moved or borrowed.

-These examples use a `Box`.

 ### Move

 By default, `match` statements move/own the matched value.
+For example,

 ```rust
 let maybe_number = Some(Box::new(42));